SFU-Archives/email-archiving/transfer-procedures/account-owners/s5-checklist.md

 # 5. Email Transfer Checklist: Account Owners

-This checklist applies to the transfer of email from SFU Mail accounts.
+Use this checklist when transferring email from SFU Mail accounts.

 - [ ] 1.
 Consult with an archivist to see if your email may be transferred to Archives.
   - The archivist will advise on which parts of your email account are suitable for transfer and long-term preservation.

 - [ ] 2.
-Create a `Transfer folder` nested in your `Inbox`.
+Create a `Transfer folder` inside your `Inbox`.
-  - You can give the `Transfer folder` any name but it must be placed in your `Inbox`.
+  - You can give the `Transfer folder` any name but it must be placed in the `Inbox`.

 - [ ] 3.
 Move email folders and / or messages into the `Transfer folder`.
   - Wherever possible keep messages in their original folder structures.